markuspluna/OBXwhitepaper/Whitepaper.md

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/Swaps-model(whitepaper).png "Swaps")

 #### Margin Accounts:
 We offer margin accounts for organizations that want to provide their decentralized exchange users with margin.
 We utilize a global holding account that stores user's deposits and sends them a custom margin asset in exchange.
 The margin funds are deposited in user accounts where the repository is the only signer.
 The repository will only sign trustline operations for approved assets and buy/sell transactions.
 This prevents users from moving margin assets or assets they purchase out of this account.
-We apply margin requirement operations to this account.
+We require a margin balance in this account and will perform margin checks and calls on it.

 Below is a basic model showing a margin account with a 50% margin, an initial deposit of 100xlm, and rebalancing required when the account loses 20% of its initial value.